liamwalsh1980/Milestone-Project-4/README.md

 ### Homepage

 Users will see 4 sections on the homepage with each section split in half.
-All sections have different background colouring with an image making up one side and a large ‘Shop Now’ button centred which makes up the other side making it easy for users to click through to the products they are interested in.
+All sections have different background colouring with an image making up one side and a large ‘Enter the Shop’ button with 'enter' icon centred which makes up the other side making it easy for users to click through to the products they are interested in.
 The 4 sections represent products for sales in regards to mens bikes, women's bikes, urban bikes and accessories.

 At the top just above the sections users will see a fixed banner welcome message which stays in place across all web pages.
 I feel this nicely breaks up the navbar and body of each page.
 The banner stating the website name ‘The Bike Shop’ is very important to have on smaller screens because the logo has been removed and replaced by the hamburger menu icon for good UX.
 The banner is also a link back to the homepage and again important to have on smaller screens when the logo is replaced by the hamburger menu icon.